-- A Preliminary pattern of study that includes at least 12 units - An HSC pattern of study that includes at least 10 units.
+- A Preliminary (Year 11) pattern of study that includes at least 12 units. - An HSC (Year 12) pattern of study that includes at least 10 units.

-Both Patterns of Study must include at least:
+Both Preliminary and HSC Study must include at least:

-- 6 units of Board Developed Courses - 2 units of a Board Developed Course in English - 3 courses of 2 or more units (either Board Developed or Board Endorsed Courses) - 4 subjects. - Some courses have certain rules and prerequisites.
+- 6 units of Board Developed Courses - 2 units of a Board Developed Course in English - 3 courses of 2 or more units (either Board Developed or Board Endorsed Courses) - 4 subjects (including English) - A maximum of 6 units of Science may be included in the Year 11 pattern of study. - A maximum of 7 units of Science may be included in the Year 12 pattern of study. - Some courses have certain rules and prerequisites.
 For example, you can include English Studies in your 6 units of Board Developed Courses, but you can only count it as the 2 units of English that UAC uses to calculate an ATAR if you sit the optional HSC.
-There are also specific eligibility rules for some Languages courses, such as Beginners - You must study English Extension 1 if you wish to study English Extension 2. - You must study Mathematics if you wish to study Year 11 Mathematics Extension 1.
+There are also specific eligibility rules for some Languages courses, such as Beginners and Heritage. - You must study English Extension 1 if you wish to study English Extension 2. - You must study Mathematics Advanced if you wish to study Year 11 Mathematics Extension 1.